All data lakes and warehouses have technical challenges. In this post, I will cover some of them.

 Consequently, graphical user interface tools do not fit into the approach very well.
 At least, we should be able to export the configuration to a readable format like JSON.
 For instance, Azure Data Factory supports this.

 The first category is about the challenges related to third-party solutions.
 From the introduced technologies, this covers evenly both Databricks and Snowflake.
-There is a wide range of other tools that have the same questions.

 Synapse framework, on the other hand, is developed by Azure cloud provider Microsoft.
 Thus, in this category its position is stronger even if some questions are nontrivial.